Curated OER

 Science

-Learners read labels of candy bars.
-In this ingredients instructional activity, students examine a variety of candy bar labels to determine the contents.
-Learners research to find additional information on each candy bar, then...
+Young scholars read labels of candy bars.
+For this ingredients lesson, students examine a variety of candy bar labels to determine the contents.
+Young scholars research to find additional information on each candy bar, then write...

 Curated OER